Sitych/kivy_example/README.md

-# Examples of projects in livy example
+# Examples of projects in kivy python

 ## Intsall